GuOrg/Gu.Wpf.NumericInput/README.md

 The default value for culture is `Thread.CurrentThread.CurrentUICulture`

 Available as inheriting attached property: `NumericBox.Culture`

+##### ValidationTrigger
+The default value for culture is `ValidationTrigger.LostFocus`

+Controls when validation is performed.

+Available as inheriting attached property: `NumericBox.ValidationTrigger`

 ##### CanValueBeNull
 If false empty textbox means validation error.
 If true empty textbox gets parsed as null.